Why do we have hard water in London?

 Across the UK we’re often quick to extol the virtues of the water in our area.
 Scotland, Bristol, Yorkshire and London have all laid claim to having the UK’s best water.
 In truth, the taste preference for drinking water is highly subjective.

-Waters that contain chlorides or sulphates may taste slightly bitter whether these are a good or bad taste is again a matter of personal preference.
-One thing most people do agree on is that some tastes are highly undesirable, many of these arise for the disinfection agents, such as chlorine, added to our water to keep it safe.
+Waters that contain chlorides or sulphates may taste slightly bitter - whether these are a good or bad taste is again a matter of personal preference.
+One thing most people do agree on is that some tastes are highly undesirable, many of these arise for the disinfection agents such as chlorine which is added to our water to keep it safe by killing bacteria.

 Is London’s hard water good for your skin?